New York Daily News: Daily News

-From August 10, 1978, to November 5, 1978, the multi-union 1978 New York City newspaper strike shut down the three major New York City newspapers.
+From August 10 to November 5, 1978, the multi-union 1978 New York City newspaper strike shut down the three major New York City newspapers.
 No editions of the News were printed during this time.

-In 1982, and again in the early 1990s during a newspaper strike, the Daily News almost went out of business.
+In 1982 and again in the early 1990s during a newspaper strike, the Daily News almost went out of business.
 In the 1982 instance, the parent Tribune Company offered the tabloid up for sale.
 In 1991, millionaire Robert Maxwell offered financial assistance to the News to help it stay in business.
 Upon his death later that year, the News seceded from his publishing empire which soon splintered under questions about whether Maxwell had the financial backing to sustain it.
 Existing management, led by editor James Willse, held the News together in bankruptcy; Willse became interim publisher after buying the paper from the Tribune Company.
 Mort Zuckerman bought the paper in 1993.

-The News also maintains local bureaus in the Bronx, Brooklyn, and Queens, at City Hall, within One Police Plaza, and at the various state and federal courthouses in the city.
+The News at one time maintained local bureaus in the Bronx, Brooklyn, and Queens.
+The newspaper still shares offices at City Hall, and within One Police Plaza with other news agencies.

 In January 2012, former News of the World and New York Post editor Colin Myler was appointed editor-in-chief of the Daily News.
 Myler was replaced by his deputy Jim Rich in September 2015.

 As of May 2016, it was the ninth-most widely circulated daily newspaper in the United States.
 In 2019, it was ranked eleventh.

-On September 4, 2017, Tronc (now, Tribune Publishing), the publishing operations of the former Tribune Company (which had spun out its publishing assets to separate them from its broadcast assets), announced that it had acquired the Daily News.
+On September 4, 2017, Tronc (now Tribune Publishing), the publishing operations of the former Tribune Company (which had spun out its publishing assets to separate them from its broadcast assets), announced that it had acquired the Daily News.
 Tronc had bought the Daily News for $1, assuming "operational and pension liabilities".
 By the time of purchase, circulation had dropped to 200,000 on weekdays and 260,000 on Sundays.
 In July 2018, Tronc fired half of the paper's editorial staff, including the editor-in-chief, Jim Rich.
 Rich was replaced by Robert York, Publisher and Editor-in-Chief of Tronc-owned The Morning Call in Allentown, Pennsylvania.
 The paper's social media staff were included in the cut; images and memes that were later deleted were posted on its Twitter feed.

-Its parent, Tribune Publishing, was acquired by Alden Global Capital in May 2021.
+Tribune Publishing was acquired by Alden Global Capital in May 2021.
+Upon the close of the deal, the Daily News was transferred to a separate company owned by Alden, Daily News Enterprises.
 In September 2021, editor Robert York left and was replaced on an interim basis by Andrew Julien, who also serves as the editor and publisher of The Hartford Courant.

-They also printed a Sunday edition called, Sunday News.
+The paper was also printed in a Sunday edition called Sunday News.